nnsprotocol/nns-browser-extension/README.md

 ## How do I get it?

-You can find the extension on the Chrome Web Store.
+You can find the extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/nouns-name-service-nns/ohbfcjnbjhbpmbafkcladfbblfncmaia).
-Link coming soon...

 ## How does it work?